-A new exhibition State of Mind – Helsinki 1939-1945 opens in October
+The exhibition State of Mind – Helsinki 1939-1945 opens a new perspective on wartime Helsinki

 A co-production by Helsinki City Museum and HAM Helsinki Art Museum curated by writer Anna Kortelainen, State of Mind – Helsinki 1939-1945 will open a completely new perspective on wartime Helsinki.